rcpch/digital-growth-charts-server/docs/products/react-component.md

 ### Why a Chart library?

-In the process of building the API, we realised that it would not be easy for developers unfamiliar with growth charts to produce one that is acceptable to clinicians.
+In the process of building the API, we realised the difficulty for developers unfamiliar with growth charts to produce one acceptable to clinicians.

 For example, charts typically have 9 main centile lines (though there are other formats), each of which can be rendered as a series.
-However the UK-WHO chart is made of several growth references, each from different datasets, and it is a stipulation that they must not overlap - this means that for the four datasets which make up UK-WHO, the developer must render 36 separate 'sections' of centile lines, marrying them up correctly.
+However, the UK-WHO chart is made of several growth references, each from different datasets, and it is a stipulation that they must not overlap.
+This means that for the four datasets which make up UK-WHO, the developer must render 36 separate 'sections' of centile lines, marrying them up correctly.

 Even then, there are certain rules which are key, published by the RCPCH project board.
 These relate to usability of the charts.
 For example, the 50th centile should be de-emphasised.
-These and other rules are listed on the [Client Specification](../integrator/client-specification.md)
+These and other rules are listed on the [Client Specification](../integrator/client-specification.md).

 Given the complexity, we decided to create a React component library for developers to use.
 We designed it to be customisable for direct use, but also as a demonstration for developers wanting to build the charts from the ground up.